Gravitational waves from supermassive right-handed neutrinos produced at preheating: C onnection to CMB- observables

 where we have used the energy density at the end of inflation $\rho_{\rm end} = (4/3) V_{\rm end}$.
 During our numerical analysis, we adopt the pivot scale value \( k/a_0 = 0.05\, \text{Mpc}^{-1} \).
 According to Planck data~\cite{Planck:2018jri}, the observed scalar amplitude is \( A_s = 2.099 \times 10^{-9} \), and the present temperature of the universe is \( T_0 = 2.7\, \text{K} \).

 It is important to emphasize that the right-hand side of Eq.\,\eqref{eq:NreRHS} depends only on the inflationary model parameters and CMB observables.
 In contrast, the left-hand side depends not only on the model parameters but also on the coupling between the inflaton and the radiation bath, as defined in Eq.\,\eqref{eq:Nre}.
 Given a specific interaction between the inflaton and bath particles, along with inflationary parameters \( \alpha \) and \( n \), one can straightforwardly compute the reheating energy density \( \rho_{\rm re} \), and thereby determine the reheating temperature \( T_{\rm RH} \).
-Equating Eq.\,\eqref{eq:Nre} with Eq.\,\eqref{eq:NreRHS} then enables us to extract the corresponding predictions for the observables \( n_s \) and \( r \).
-In figure~\ref{fig:nsTRH}, we have shown the variation of $n_s$ as a function of $T_{RH}$ for three different benchmark values of $\alpha$ and fixed $n=3$.
+Equating Eq.\,\eqref{eq:Nre} with Eq.\,\eqref{eq:NreRHS} then enables us to extract the corresponding predictions for the observables \( n_s \) and \( r \). {However, these predictions depend on the average EoS, $\omega_{\rm re}$, during the reheating phase.
+Consequently, different values of the parameter $n$ lead to different correlations between the scalar spectral index $n_s$ and the reheating temperature $T_{\rm RH}$.
+For $n=1$, the EoS corresponds to a matter-like behavior with $\omega_{\rm re}=0$, and $n_s$ increases with $T_{\rm RH}$.
+This behavior changes for $n>1$, as also discussed in Ref.~\cite{Cook:2015vqa, Antoniadis:2025pfa, Biswas:2025adi}.
+In the present framework, since we assume that the inflaton couples only to heavy RHNs and its perturbative decay is kinematically forbidden, the inflaton energy density must redshift faster than that of radiation; otherwise, the Universe would remain dominated by the inflaton.
+Such scenarios can be realized for $n \geq 2$.
+The evolution of the different energy densities is illustrated in the bottom panel of Fig.~\ref{fig:story}.} In figure~\ref{fig:nsTRH}, we have shown the variation of $n_s$ as a function of $T_{RH}$ for three different benchmark values of $\alpha$ and fixed $n=3$.
 The red shaded region is the allowed range of $n_s$ from Planck data whereas the blue shaded region is the allowed range from the recently released Planck+ACT data \cite{ACT:2025tim, ACT:2025fju}.
 The most important take away is that the lower $T_{\rm RH}$ corresponds to the larger values of $n_s$ or in other words the central value of Planck+ACT data favors the lower $T_{\rm RH}$.